nsupdate-info/nsupdate.info/docs/user.rst

   make sure you send this device's IPv6 address with the update (myip=...) or run the updater on that device and make sure the request originates from the IPv6 address you want in DNS.
+* if you want the related host to point to the same IPv4 address as the main host (which is often the router), use 0 as the interface ID.

 Other Services Updaters